Chapter V · revised 28 April 2026

 Best ForSmall partnerships where all owners work in the businessLLCs with passive investors or outside management

-Typical BusinessService firms, small partnerships, family businessesReal estate investment, venture-backed startups, fund structures
+Typical BusinessService firms, family businesses, small partnershipsReal estate investment, venture-backed startups, fund structures

 Member-Managed: How It Works

-In a member-managed LLC, every member has equal authority to conduct business, sign contracts, open bank accounts, and make daily operational decisions.
-This is the default structure in most states and the simplest to operate.
+Every member has equal authority to conduct business, sign contracts, open bank accounts, and make daily operational decisions.
+Default in most states; simplest to operate.

 Pros